 - Design style: modern with a brick facade

 Zoning and planning

 The campus spreads in an area of nine acres.
-It consists of six restaurants, four galleries, one auditorium, an amphitheatre and an atrium.
-Moreover, landscape, horticulture, water bodies create a soothing and pleasant ambience on the campus.
+It consists of six restaurants, four galleries, one auditorium, an amphitheater and an atrium.
+Moreover, landscape, horticulture, and water bodies create a soothing and pleasant ambiance on the campus.

 The campus is accessible from three sides.
 Lodhi road being on the north side segregates vehicular and pedestrian movement.
 Five main building blocks contain the major functional spaces like offices, exhibition areas, conference facilities, cafeterias etc. These blocks interconnect using aerial walkways.